trickstercache/trickster/docs/new-changed-2.0.md

 - <https://www.convertsimple.com/convert-toml-to-yaml/> is a good starting point
 - The `[origins]` section of the Trickster 1.x TOML config is named `backends:` in the 2.0 YAML config
+- All duration-based values are now represented in nanoseconds or as 'duration strings'.
+  - A duration string is a possibly signed sequence of decimals, with one or more optional unit suffixes.
+Example: `1s500ms`
+    - Supported time units: `"ns", "us" (or "µs"), "ms", "s", "m", "h"`
-- All duration-based values are now represented in milliseconds.
-1.x values ending in `_secs` are the same in 2.0 but end in `_ms`.
-Be sure to multiply by 1000
+  - 1.x values ending in `_secs` are the same in 2.0 but have no unit suffix (`timeout_secs` -> `timeout`).
+Be sure to add a unit -- `10 -> 10s`.
 - `origin_type`, `cache_type` and `tracing_type` are now called `provider`.
 - Health checking configurations now reside in their own `healthcheck` subsection under `backends` and use simplified config names like `method`, `path`, etc.